-This page provides a comprehensive and accessible introduction to PhD study in India, with information on universities, fees, funding opportunities and application requirements.
+This page provides a comprehensive introduction to PhD study in India, with information on universities, colleges, fees, funding opportunities, average duration and eligibility requirements.

 India's rich culture and stunning geography need little introduction and are a universal part of its appeal as a visitor destination.
 When it comes to international study, however, there's arguably never been a better time to consider a longer-term stay as a PhD student in India.